mightywomble/terraform_build_repomirror/README.md

 ## Prerequisites

-- A Linux Mint machine (Ubuntu-based).
+- An Ubuntu Linux workstation machine (Ubuntu-based).
 Commands below use bash.
 - A Cudo API key with access to your project.
 - Git installed.
 - SSH keys available in your Cudo account (we use `ssh_key_source = "user"`).